Why Corfu deserves the detour in luxury hotel mode

 Boutiques in the old town

-Corfu’s old town (Kerkyra) is UNESCO-listed: Venetian alleys, ochre facades, arcades.
-The New York Luxury Suites sets 9 suites in a restored neoclassical building.
+Corfu's old town (Kerkyra) is UNESCO-listed: Venetian alleys, ochre facades, arcades.
+The New York Luxury Suites sets down 9 suites in a restored neoclassical building.
 No beach in 5 minutes, but the authenticity of a living historic centre, local tavernas, morning market.

 In-between: Pérama and south

-The Ray Hotel Corfu (Pérama bay) sits 10 minutes from the airport, 15 from Corfu town.
+The Ray Hotel Corfu (Pérama bay) is 10 minutes from the airport, 15 from Corfu town.
 Contemporary 5-star format, sea-facing pool, but without the isolation of a northern resort.
 Good compromise for those who want to explore by car.

 | Area | Style | Good for | Hotels from our selection |